 Response Text T While cross-national analysis, with its universalist indicators, is one way to do research.
-I believe it must be supplemented with the sort of comparative politics approach that requires deep knowledge of the history and contemporary politics of a country in a regional context.
+I believe it must be supplemented with the sort of comparative politics approach that requires deep know edge of the history and contemporary politics of a country in a regional context.
 The cross-national approach reveals the bankruptcy of the 'failed state' approach applied to Mexico (thankfully imedia hype has diminished), but the latter approach allows us to understand Mexico's political-historical change in the North American economy, with its huge demand for drugs (from the U.S.).
-2 They may be too plunt for the Mexican case, which needs more attention to issues of corruption Apr 24, 2009 2,09 PM 3 Mexico is not a failed state.
-Only, there is a crisis in the security apparatus Apr 24, 2009 3:52 PM 4 To meausure in general the presence of OC and state yes, but, in needs to be measure by regions or states in mexico.
-Apr 24, 2009 4:49 PM ε I believe the political stability of the Mexican state is exceptionally strong.
+Apr 24, 2009 12:55 PM 2 They may be too plunt for the Mexican case, which needs more attention to issues of corruption Apr 24, 2009 2.09 PM 3 Mexico is not a failed state.
+Only, there is a crisis in the security apparatus Apr 24, 2009 3:52 PM 4 To meausure in general the presence of QC and istate yes, but, in needs to be measure by regions or states in mexico Apr 24, 2009 4:49 PM 5 I believe the political stability of the Mexican state is exceptionally strong.
 The federal government has the capacity to monitor just about everything that happens in Mexico, and has a fairly high degree of support.
-There has been no deterioration of public services except in public security in high drug-conflict areas, and these are not attributed to the criminalization of the state, but to effods, precisely, of the state to de-link drug cartels and law enforcement officials.
-So on balance the deterioration is considered something like when Elliot Ness went into Chicago: violence increased, but police corruption decreased.
-There has been very little suspension of the rule of law or widespread violation of human rights, except in some drug-conflicted communities, and this cuts both ways, some people think this is justified to get control over the bad guys.
+There has been no deterioration of public services except in public security in high drug-conflict areas, and these are not attributed to the criminalization of the state, but to efforts, precisely, of the state to de-link drug cartels and law enforcement officials.
+So on balance the deterioration is considered something like when El iot Ness went into Chicago: violence increased, but police corruption decreased.
+There has been very title suspension of the rule of law or widespread violation of human rights, except in some drug-conflicted communities, and this cuts both ways, some people think this is justified to get control over the bad guys.
 While the security apparatus can be very nasty with suspected drug cartel members, it is not perceived as operating as a state within a state, but rather as a pretty ham-fisted outfit that has the legitimate approval of all branches of government.
-There has been no rise of factionalized eittes, and I see no evidence of intervention by external political actors (e.g. the US govt) that would not be highly monitored by the federal government of Mexico.
-In my professional opinion drug trafficking has never affected the political stability of the Mexican state, whether elements within the Mexican state were cooperating with drug traffickers or presently now that the official channels to the federal government have been or are in the process of being severed. Арг 24, 2009 6,49 PM
+There has been no rise of factionalized eites, and i see no evidence of intervention by external political actors (e.g. the US govt) that would not be highly monitored by the federal government of Mexico.
+Apr 24, 2009 6,49 PM